hamdiz0/vote-app/README.md

   - [Results](#results-)

-* This app is structured into five services, each running in separate containers, and it allows users to cast votes and see results in real-time.
+* This app is structured into five services, each running in separate containers, it allows users to cast votes and see results in real-time.
 * This porject also includes a Kubernetes setup for running the app in a Minikube cluster
 * It also includes job triggers and automated deployment with ssh and scripts